-Most studies available on serotonin receptor antagonists focus on ondan-High quality setron, which has a greater effect as an antiemetic than as an anti-nausea agent el (Tramèr 1997).
+Most studies available on serotonin receptor antagonists focus on ondansetron, which has a greater effect as an antiemetic than as an anti-nausea agent el (Tramèr 1997).
 A meta-analysis that includes controlled studies using a placebo supports the effectiveness of dolasetronin preventing PONV (Kranke 2002).